bgianfo/bgianfo.github.io/_posts/2014-11-30-learning-elixir.md

 ##Intro##
 Elixir has been on my radar for about a year now, however despite my best effort I haven't had a chance to take a thorough look yet.
-I decided i've been waiting long enough, I just need to sit down and try to hack out some code.
+I decided I've been waiting long enough, I just need to sit down and try to hack out some code.
 If you haven't looked into the language yet it appears [very cool on paper][wiki-source]:

 > Elixir is a functional, concurrent, general-purpose programming language built atop the